 The academy - graded as outstanding by Ofsted and in the top 10 per cent of schools nationally for Progress 8 scores - has seen a 'significant' improvement in results.

-The percentage of students achieving both English and maths at grade 4 and above has increased to 68 per cent.
+The percentage of students achieving both English and maths GCSEs at grade 4 and above has increased significantly to 77 per cent.

-The percentage of students achieving both subjects at the new, more challenging grade 5 and above increased significantly to 50 per cent.
+The percentage of students achieving both subjects at the more challenging grade 5 has also increased to 55 per cent.

 "We look forward to seeing many students return to our successful sixth form in September and wish all students the very best in their future endeavours.”